Concept Design and Development

 -

 As a gig worker, one of Kalen’s priority was to come up with daily schedules and find out the most optimal route.
-We would have to come up with new features to satisfy Kalen’s user need.
+We would have to come up with new features to satisfy this user need.

-Design Changes - Iteration #3
+Iteration #3

 Scooter Location Live Map